Github-Anderson/SI100B-Report/README.md

 #### Problem 2: Camera initialization

 - **Description:** When attempting to initialize the newly installed camera on the Raspberry Pi, it consistently presents an ***'Failed to enable connection: Out of resources'*** error.
 Despite trying several solutions, the issue persists.
-- **Solution:** We eventually diagnosed the issue by running code `vcgencmd get_camera` in the terminal, which revealed `supported=1 detected=0`, means that the problem stemmed from poor camera connections, preventing the initialization process.
+- **Solution:** We eventually diagnosed the issue by running code `vcgencmd get_camera` in the terminal, which revealed `supported=1 detected=0`, means that the problem stemmed from ***poor camera connections***, preventing the initialization process.
 Once we powered down and reconnected the camera, the issue was resolved.

 #### Problem 3: Camera preview